Gilbert Boafo Boahene

 Gilbert Boafo Boahene (18 December 1924 – November 2016) was a Ghanaian civil servant who was Secretary to the Supreme Military Council, and also was Secretary to the Public Services Commission on two occasions; first in the First Republic and then in the Second Republic.
 He was the cabinet secretary of the S.M.C. government in Ghana at the time of its overthrow in the 1979 June 4th revolution.

 Early life and education

-Boahene was born on 18 December 1924.
-He started his primary education at the Amanokrom Presbyterian Junior School and continued at the Akropong Presbyterian Middle School popularly known as the Akropong Salem.
-He had his secondary education at the Accra Academy from 1941 to 1946.
-He studied at the University College of the Gold Coast for a History degree from 1949 to 1954.
+Gilbert Boahene was born on 18 December 1924 in Amanokrom.
+He started his primary education at Amanokrom Presbyterian Junior School and continued at Akropong Presbyterian Middle School popularly known as the Akropong Salem.
+Boahene had his secondary education at the Accra Academy from 1941 to 1946.
+He studied at the University College of the Gold Coast for a B. A. in History degree from 1949 to 1954.
+Boahene began studies at the Ghana School of Law in 1994.
+He was called to the Ghanaian bar in 1998 at the age of 74.